 The remaining part of the paper is arranged as follows.
-A formal description of the problem is given in Section 2.
-The basic idea of the proposed method is presented in Section 3.
-Techniques needed in constructing the connection surface are described in Sections 4-8.
-Test results of the proposed method, including a comparison of the new approach with Filip's approach, are included in Section 9.
-Concluding remarks are given in Section 10.
+A formal description of the problem and the basic idea of the proposed method are given in Section 2.
+Techniques needed in constructing the connection surface are described in Sections 3-7.
+Test results of the proposed method, including a comparison of the new approach with Filip's approach, are included in Section 8.
+Concluding remarks are given in Section 9.

-2 Problem Formulation
+2 Problem Formulation and Basic Idea

-The problem considered in this paper can be described as follows: Given two trimmed surfaces $\mathbf{S}0$ and $\mathbf{S}1$ with trimming curves $\mathbf{T}0$ and $\mathbf{T}1$ , respectively, construct a new surface $\mathbf{S}$ that connects the trimming regions of $\mathbf{S}0$ and $\mathbf{S}1$ at $\mathbf{T}0$ and $\mathbf{T}1$ , respectively. $\mathbf{S}0$ and $\mathbf{S}1$ are called the base surfaces and $\mathbf{S}$ is called a connection surface.
+Given two trimmed surfaces \mathbf{S}0 and \mathbf{S}1 with trimming curves \mathbf{T}0 and \mathbf{T}1 , respectively, our goal is to construct a new surface \mathbf{S} that smoothly connects the trimming regions of \mathbf{S}0 and \mathbf{S}1 at \mathbf{T}0 and \mathbf{T}1 , respectively. \mathbf{S}0 and \mathbf{S}1 are called the base surfaces and \mathbf{S} is called a connection surface.
 The trimming curves where the connection is performed are called the connection curves.
 The connection between the base surfaces and the connection surface should satisfy some smoothness condition along the connection curves.
-Due to the fact that popular smoothness conditions such as $G^1$ and $C^1$ continuity are not possible to achieve when $\mathbf{T}0$ and $\mathbf{T}1$ are arbitrarily defined, we will use a lower smoothness requirement for the connection process.
+Due to the fact that popular smoothness conditions such as G^1 and C^1 continuity are not possible to achieve when \mathbf{T}0 and \mathbf{T}1 are arbitrarily defined, we will use a lower smoothness requirement for the connection process.

 Definition.
-The connection between a connection surface and a base surface is said to be pseudo- $G^1$ (pseudo- $C^1$ ) continuous if the connection is $C^0$ on the entire connection curve but $G^1$ ( $C^1$ ) on finitely many points of the connection curve only.
-The points where the connection satisfies $G^1$ ( $C^1$ ) condition must be densely populated over the connection curve so that the connection curve is contained in the union of the $\epsilon$ -neighborhoods of such points for some small positive number $\epsilon$ .
+The connection between a connection surface and a base surface is said to be pseudo-G1 (pseudo-C1) continuous if the connection is C^0 on the entire connection curve but G^1 (C^1) on finitely many points of the connection curve only.
+The points where the connection satisfies G^1 (C^1) condition must be densely populated over the connection curve so that the connection curve is contained in the union of the ε -neighborhoods of such points for some small positive number ε .